developer-journey/stewart-platform/tutorial/README.md

 Re-check that all of your connections are still good, and that no wires have come loose.
 You are now ready to supply power to the UP board and PCA9685.

-Using a splitter, a single 5V 10A adapter provides power to both the UP and PCA9685.
+Using a splitter, a single 5V 10A adapter provides power to both the UP board and PCA9685.

 ![](stewart-platform.jpg) Once power is applied, the UP board’s power LED should illuminate.
 Similarly, an LED should illuminate on the PCA9685 breakout board.

-If you have not already installed a Linux operating system on the UP board, you can follow you can follow Steps 1 through 5 of [Intel RealSense Robotic Development Kit](https://01.org/developerjourney/recipe/intel-realsense-robotic-development-kit) to get Ubuntu 16.04 installed.
+If you have not already installed a Linux operating system on the UP board, you can follow Steps 1 through 5 of [Intel RealSense Robotic Development Kit](https://01.org/developerjourney/recipe/intel-realsense-robotic-development-kit) to get Ubuntu 16.04 installed.

-This will prepare your UP to initialize the Stewart platform during the final assembly steps.
+This will prepare your UP board to initialize the Stewart platform during the final assembly steps.

 # Step: Initialize the servos

 Prior to finalizing the Stewart platform by installing the screw into servo arms, the servos must be initialized to zero.

-To do that, use the ‘transform’ utility (provided via the stewart-platform repository) to initialize all 6 servos to zero.
+To do that, use the ‘transform’ utility (provided via the stewart-platform repository) to initialize all six servos to zero.

 ## Install build tools and git